continuedev/continue/docs/docs/how-to-use-continue.md

 ### Writing files from scratch

-Continue can help you get started building React components, Python scripts, Shell scripts, Makefiles, Unit tests, etc.
+Continue can help you get started building React components, Python scripts, Shell scripts, Makefiles, unit tests, etc.

 Examples
-- “/edit write a python script to get Posthog events"
+- “/edit write a python script to get posthog events"
-- “/edit add a React component for syntax highlighted code"
+- “/edit add a react component for syntax highlighted code"

-### Creating projects from scratch
+### Creating boilerplate from scratch

 Continue can go even further.
 For example, it can help build the scaffolding for a Python package, which includes a typer cli app to sort the arguments and print them back out.